 Authors of a

-However, until more research takes place, people should not use magnesium supplements as treatments for cardiovascular conditions.
+However, until more research occurs, people should not use magnesium supplements as treatments for cardiovascular conditions.

 When choosing magnesium products, it is important to consider: